-&lt;sup>1 ISS ESG's evaluation is based on the engagement conducted in October and November 2021, on Holcim's Sustainability-Linked Securities Framework (Published in November 2020 and revised in November 2021) and on the ISS ESG Corporate Rating applicable at the SPO delivery date (updated on the 12.10.2021).

-&lt;sup>2 ISS ESG's materiality assessment takes into consideration a mix of relevant market standards, including the SBTi and industry standards and practices.
+1 ISS ESG's evaluation is based on the engagement conducted in February 2022, on Holcim's Sustainability-Linked Securities Framework (15.02.2022) and on the ISS ESG Corporate Rating applicable at the SPO delivery date (updated on the 12.10.2021).
+2 ISS ESG's materiality assessment takes into consideration a mix of relevant market standards, including the SBTi and industry standards and practices.
 In this case, Holcim's Scope 2 emissions as a proportion of its total emissions, are 6.25%, compared with the 5% threshold of total emissions as included in SBTi criteria C5 which describes when Scope 2 emissions may be excluded from target setting for all sectors in general.
 However, Scope 1 emissions in the cement sector is generally considered as much more material than Scope 2 by sector standards.
 For example the EU ETS treatment of cement emissions (and the corresponding EU Taxonomy criteria) focus on only the Scope 1 emissions of cement production.
 Also, the Transition Pathways Initiative (TPI)'s methodology note (July 2018) on the carbon performance assessment of cement producers focuses on only Scope 1 emissions.
 Overall the assessment for KPI 1 is material.

-Sustainability Quality of the Issuer and Sustainability-Linked Securities business model and consistent with its sustainability strategy.
-The KPI is appropriately measurable, quantifiable, externally verifiable and benchmarkable.
+business model and consistent with its sustainability strategy.
+The KPI is appropriately measurable, quantifiable, externally verifiable, externally verified, and benchmarkable.

+SPT 3:

-SPT 3: Reduction of 33% by 2030
+Reduction of 25% by 2025 compared to 2018

-ISS ESG finds that the SPT calibrated is ambitious against past performance and against sectorial peers.
-Despite the fact that the SPT yearly projected reduction rate is lower than in the past, several qualitative considerations have been taken into consideration.
-The fact that Holcim has taken steps in the past to reduce their freshwater withdrawal intensity steeply and that, compared to peers, the issuer already has a more efficient production in terms of freshwater withdrawal, lead to the conclusion that the SPT is ambitious against past performance.
+SPT 4: Reduction of 33% by 2030 compared to 2018 ISS ESG finds that SPT 3 and 4 calibrated by Holcim are ambitious against past performance and against sectorial peers.
+Despite the fact that the SPTs yearly projected reduction rate are lower than in the past, several qualitative considerations have been taken into consideration.
+The fact that Holcim has taken steps in the past to reduce their freshwater withdrawal intensity steeply and that, compared to peers, the issuer already has a more efficient production in terms of freshwater withdrawal, lead to the conclusion that the SPTs are ambitious against past performance.
 Second, out of the sectorial peer group of 98 companies, 17 companies (including Holcim) set a freshwater reduction target, from which 7 set an absolute target and 10 an intensity target.
 As such, Holcim ranks in the top 17% of the peer group in terms of targets set.
-Third, due to a lack of international targets on freshwater withdrawal intensity, no level of ambition of the SPT against international targets can be assessed.
-Lastly, the target is set in a clear timeline.
+Third, due to a lack of international targets on freshwater withdrawal intensity, no level of ambition of the SPTs against international targets can be assessed.
+Lastly, the targets are set in a clear timeline.

-Part 2:

-Aligned with ICMA Sustainability-Linked Bond Principles and with LMA Sustainability-Linked Loan Principles

-Alignment with the SLBPs and the SLLPs

-The Issuer has defined a formal framework for its Sustainability-Linked Securities regarding the selection of KPI, calibration of Sustainability Performance Target (SPT), Sustainability-Linked Securities characteristics, reporting and verification.
+Part 2: Aligned with ICMA Sustainability-Linked Bond Principles and with LMA Sustainability-Linked Loan Principles Alignment with the SLBPs and the SLLPs The Issuer has defined a formal framework for its Sustainability-Linked Securities regarding the selection of KPI, calibration of Sustainability Performance Target (SPT), Sustainability-Linked Securities characteristics, reporting and verification.
 The Framework is in line with the Sustainability-Linked Bond Principles (SLBPs) administered by the ICMA and the Sustainability-Linked Loan Principles (SLLPs) administered by the LMA.